uxlfoundation/oneAPI-spec/source/elements/oneMath/source/domains/dft/dft.rst

 output (resp. input) discrete sequences for forward (resp. backward) DFT is referred to as "backward domain".

-oneMKL supports single-precision (fp32) and double-precision (fp64) floating-point arithmetic for the calculation of DFTs, using two kinds of forward domains:
+oneMath supports single-precision (fp32) and double-precision (fp64) floating-point arithmetic for the calculation of DFTs, using two kinds of forward domains: